North Queensland Property Market Outlook & Potential 2026

 Cairns

 Housing development in North Queensland has seen significant growth in Cairns, driven by a strong tourism market and a rapidly growing population.
-This has resulted in a tight rental market with a vacancy rate of 0.8% which has pushed rental prices upwards.
+This has resulted in a tight rental market which has pushed rental prices up by close to 10% over the past year.

 Aside from tourism, Cairns has strong sectors such as healthcare, construction, and defence (Navy) which provide a stable foundation for further growth in the region.
 Investors and prospective homebuyers can look forward to infrastructure developments like the $80 million airport upgrade and the $91 million stadium redevelopment.